f-ttok/article-powmde/README.md

 In order to avoid the effect, we measure the computational time twice for `poisson200` and `cell1`.

 ### Other comments
-We plot figures by using Jupyter notebook.
+Figures are plotted via Jupyter notebook.
 Their results are in `notebooks` directory.